Konkani language: Prehistory and early development

 The Sauraseni impact on Konkani is not as prominent as that of Maharashtri.
 Very few Konkani words are found to follow the Sauraseni pattern.
 Konkani forms are rather more akin to Pali than the corresponding Sauraseni forms.
 The major Sauraseni influence on Konkani is the ao sound found at the end of many nouns in Sauraseni, which becomes o or u in Konkani.
 Examples include: dando, suno, raakhano, dukh, rukhu, manisu (from Prakrit), dandao, sunnao, rakkhakao, dukkhao, vukkhao, vrukkhao, and mannisso.
 Another example could be the sound of ण at the beginning of words; it is still retained in many Konkani words of archaic Shauraseni origin, such as णव (nine).
 Archaic Konkani born out of Shauraseni vernacular Prakrit at the earlier stage of the evolution (and later Maharashtri Prakrit), was commonly spoken until 875 AD, and at its later phase ultimately developed into Apabhramsha, which could be called a predecessor of old Konkani.

 Although most of the stone inscriptions and copper plates found in Goa (and other parts of Konkan) from the 2nd century BC to the 10th century AD are in Prakrit-influenced Sanskrit (mostly written in early Brahmi and archaic Dravidian Brahmi), most of the places, grants, agricultural-related terms, and names of some people are in Konkani.
 This suggests that Konkani was spoken in Goa and Konkan.

 Though it belongs to the Indo-Aryan group, Konkani was influenced by a language of the Dravidian family.
 A branch of the Kadambas, who ruled Goa for a long period, had their roots in Karnataka.
 Konkani was never used for official purposes.
 Another reason Kannada influenced Konkani was the proximity of original Konkani-speaking territories to Karnataka.
 Old Konkani documents show considerable Kannada influence on grammar as well as vocabulary.
 Like southern Dravidian languages, Konkani has prothetic glides y- and w-.
 The Kannada influence is more evident in Konkani syntax.
 The question markers in yes/no questions and the negative marker are sentence final.
 Copula deletion in Konkani is remarkably similar to Kannada.
 Phrasal verbs are not so commonly used in Indo-Aryan languages; however, Konkani spoken in Dravidian regions has borrowed numerous phrasal verb patterns.

 The Kols, Kharwas, Yadavas, and Lothal migrants all settled in Goa during the pre-historic period and later.
-Chavada, a tribe of warriors (now known as Chaddi or Chaddo), migrated to Goa from Saurashtra, during the 7th and 8th century AD, after their kingdom was destroyed by the Arabs in 740.
+Chavada, a tribe of warriors (also now known as Chaddi or Chaddo), migrated to Goa from Saurashtra, during the 7th and 8th century AD, after their kingdom was destroyed by the Arabs in 740.
 Royal matrimonial relationships between the two states, as well as trade relationships, had a major impact on Goan society.
 Many of these groups spoke different Nagar Apabhramsha dialects, which could be seen as precursors of modern Gujarati.